This issue examines the employment and wages in science, technology, engineering and mathematics (STEM) occupations.

 Over 99% of STEM employment was in occupations that typically require some type of postsecondary education for job entry, compared with 36% of overall employment.

-For more information on STEM occupations, please refer to BLS' online searchable table of STEM occupations modeled after the periodic table of elements.
+For more information on STEM occupations, please refer to BLS' online searchable periodic table of STEM occupations modeled after the periodic table of elements.